-Each table below includes annual program headcount ("headcount"), the percentage of those students who earned at least one completion point ("percent at least one LCP or OCP"), the ratio of completions to headcount ("completion-to-headcount"), and, for comparative purposes, the statewide average among all non-charter career centers for both of those measures.
+Each of the following tables includes annual program headcount (-Headcount"), the percentage of those students who earned at least one completion point (-Percent with at least one LCP" or Percent with at least one OCP"), the ratio of completions to headcount (-Completion-to-Headcount"), and, for comparative purposes, the statewide average among all non-charter career centers for both of those measures.
+For this performance indicator, the higher the ratio, the better the performance.
 Charter technical center indicators that fall below the statewide non-charter technical career center average are shaded.